 Extracted from: Civil Aviation Industry Standard of the People’s Republic of China MH/T6012-2015 Aviation obstruction lights

 Aviation obstruction lights are generally divided into low intensity, medium intensity and high intensity.
-The vertical and horizontal distances of aviation obstruction lights are greater than 45 meters for buildings and their facilities, and the three types of obstruction marker lights can be used in conjunction with each other.
+The vertical and horizontal distances of aviation obstruction lights are greater than 45m for buildings and their facilities, and the three types of obstruction marker lights can be used in conjunction with each other.
 Aviation obstacle indicator classification

 Below 45 meters above the ground, low-intensity aviation obstruction lights should be set up in relatively open surroundings, which are always bright red.

 Buildings and facilities 45m above the ground and 105 meters below the ground: use medium-intensity B-type aviation obstruction lights as red flashing lights, the flash frequency should be between 20-60 times per minute, and the effective light intensity is 2000cd±25%.